Fate/stay night: Heaven's Feel III. spring song: Reception

 The film's opening topped the Japanese box office, 270,000 tickets sold for a gross of 474,890,600 yen ($4.48 million) in its opening weekend.
 The movie made 1 billion yen at the Japanese box office in 11 days, reaching the milestone quicker than the first two films, and sold a total of 620,000 tickets in that time.
 The film went on to earn more than 1.9 billion yen ($18 million) by October 15, 2020, in Japan, until December 31, it grossed 2 billion yen ($18.8 million) in Japan, making it the highest-grossing film in the Heaven's Feel trilogy.

 The film went on to earn $682,049 in South Korea, $124,140 in Australia, $17,588 in New Zealand, $259,051 in Hong Kong, and $75,000 in Mexico.

 In the United States, the film opened in 10th place at the box office, with estimated earnings of $200,000 from a limited release in 304 theaters.

+Kim Morrissy from Anime News Network gave the film a "A-", praising the end of Sakura's arc and multiple fight scenes but felt not every character had their own respective outsanding fight.
+Anime UK News gave it a 9 out of 10, calling a suitable ending not only for the Heaven's Feel arc but also the entire franchise.
+Chris Beveridge from the Fandom Post also gave it several big scores, praising the emotions the characters express in the narrative, praising how Shirou develops as fighter in his quest to save Sakura while claiming that antagonistic forces liker Berserker and Kire Kotomine also developed impressive portrayals and fight scenes.